caralynch/reddit_analyses/regression_outputs/09_04_2024_results/09_04_2024_result_notes.md

 # 3. Results

+TODO:
+- linear regressions: for cryptocurrency, look at features selected
+- logistic regressions:
+    - communal graphs as for linear
+    - individual graphs
+    - look at selected features - make xlsx to combine??
+- mnlogit regressions

 ## 3.1.
 Linear regressions

 In this case calibration and validation $r^2$ vs number of features are shown.